 There also seems to be a cultural dichotomy when evaluating these two main political parties.
 Republicans tend to share a common personality profile with each other and so do Democrats.
 For instance, Republicans are usually Christian whereas Democrats, if not Christian, often study Buddhism or some form of new-age spirituality.
 The irony here is that the Democratic way should actually appeal to all Christians, because that party believes in sharing the burden to help all citizens as though we are all one family.
 Jesus could be described as a Democrat.
 He believed in helping the poor, healing the sick and giving aid to the elderly at his expense and respected those who did the same.
 Many Republicans have explained that they are not against giving to those in need, but have argued that it’s more noble to give voluntarily instead of everyone being forced to give by the government.
 However, I can’t help but to believe they conveniently hide behind this logic because statistics have shown that the more money one has the less percentage they tend to give and that people simply do not donate enough.
 During the great depression of the 1930s, President Herbert Hoover tried a program called “volunteerism,” but it failed miserably.
 There simply weren’t enough Dudley Do-Rights or Mother Teresas in the world to make it work.
 It’s also extremely embarrassing to seek charity and could leave a needy citizen to be branded for life.
 Now as far as the Republicans are concerned, this humiliation helps to serve as a great disincentive to ever rely too strongly on charity as well as a lesson not to ever fall financially behind, but this pressure can too often be too much and frequently leads to domestic abuse, theft, murder, or suicide.
 Public aid is genuinely needed at times and the recipients are often not to blame.
 What would be most charitable and noble is for us to all agree now to permanently volunteer to aid those who are truly in need.

 There are other important differences like how Democrats usually seem to show more concern for the health of our environment than Republicans do.
 For example, Democrats tend to believe global warming is a real threat primarily caused by man’s over production of carbon emissions, while Republicans tend to believe man-made global warming is just a myth or at least turn a blind eye to protect special interest groups.
 Republicans usually make a lot more money and are said to cater to the wealthy, upper class while ignoring the minorities.
 Democrats are usually not as financially well off and are said to cater to the middle class, the poor, the impaired, and the elderly.
 The Republican party is often viewed as racist and sexist, which of course does not include all Republicans, and the Democratic party is known to support all kinds regardless of race, age, or sexual preference.
 Republicans are usually more ego-driven, whereas Democrats are usually more humbled and passive.
 In fact, the further to the right one is, politically, the more self-centered, selfish and stingy one tends to be, like an immature child who hates to share.
 The further to the left of the political spectrum, the more laid-back, tolerant, and giving one usually is, even to a fault.
 Therefore, far right-winged Republicans are often viewed as heartless, intolerant, and uncaring and far left-winged Democrats are often viewed as gullible, naïve and overprotective.
-To continue the comparison, Democrats usually root for gun control, while Republicans usually fight for the right to bare arms.
+To continue the comparison, Democrats usually root for gun control, while Republicans usually fight for the right to bear arms.
 Republicans are usually pro-life and Democrats are usually pro-choice.
 The list of course goes on.

 Aside from the more important distinctions, there are some more trivial but still interesting personality traits that seem to be shared by members of each party.
 For instance, Republicans are more likely to watch Fox News, American Idol, The Apprentice, and Survivor, whereas Democrats are more likely to watch MSNBC-News, The Simpsons, Saturday Night Live, and Star Trek.
 Republicans tend to prefer Jay Leno and Democrats tend to prefer Conan O’Brien.
 It’s not always the case, but if you live in the South or the Midwest, or love country western music, or really love to hunt, or believe the Apollo moon landings were faked, then you are very likely a Republican.
 Again, it’s not written in stone, but if you live up North, or live in a big city, or love New Age music, or believe in extra terrestrials, then there is a really good chance that you are a Democrat.
 Remember though, there are no guarantees.
 It’s possible to run across a Republican who can’t stand the site of blood and you can find a Democrat who loves to wear cowboy boots and lives on a farm.

 But to get back to the main difference between the two parties, Republicans seek economic freedom and Democrats seek social freedom.
 In my opinion, both forms of freedom are good as long as they are not in the extreme.
 There is such a thing as too much freedom.
 When there is too much freedom, then people are free to unjustly take from others, free to take advantage and manipulate others for their own selfish needs, and free to behave any way they want even if it annoys others.
 True freedom is to be free to walk down our neighborhoods without fear of being attacked or mugged.
-True freedom is the freedom to have a descent job, and the freedom to learn, and the freedom to save money.
+True freedom is the freedom to have a decent job, and the freedom to learn, and the freedom to save money.
 Ironically, we have to have fences in order to have true freedom.

 Currently, we are in an economic recession, a problem caused by both Republicans with their desire for less economic regulations and Democrats with their endless wasteful spending.
 So I strongly recommend to all Republicans and to all Democrats, become a moderate or a centrist.
 Move towards the center of the overall political spectrum.
 If we can all find a middle ground and a healthy balance between rules and freedoms, I believe our nation will prosper in every way.
-I believe man kind will finally live the way man was intended to live—in balanced comfort, with true freedom.
+I believe mankind will finally live the way man was intended to live—in balanced comfort, with true freedom.

 Added note: No political party is ever without flaw, but if you wish to know which party to support, look to the one that truly struggles for those who truly suffer.
 Whenever there is great corruption within any system, there are always those who benefit from that corruption, usually an elite few who gain at the expense of all others.
 Use multiple, reliable sources and accurate, statistical facts and figures to find the party that is being paid and/or deceived to support those who wish to preserve this unfair imbalance.
 They are the ones who will lie, cheat, and distort the truth in order to maintain the status quo.